 Example Alt Text - "Student proudly holding diploma above her head after graduating from Grand Valley"

 Each of these buttons is a functional image.
 The Alt Text for these images should describe what that button does rather than a description of each button.
 If the image is being used as a link the Alt Text should denote the destination for that link.
 A common example of this would be the logo of a company.
 The Alt Text would likely be "[Company Name] homepage" if the image is linking to the company homepage.

 Example Alt Text - "Play <video title>" and "Pause <video title>"

 It is always best to use actual text rather than an image of text.
 It's better web design practice because plain text can be manipulated by a user more easily than an image.
 Plain text can be resized without becoming pixelated, and the background and text colors can be adjusted to meet the user needs.

 Images will likely become distorted and grainy when resized, making it challenging for the user the read.
 There are situations where images of text need to be used and in those instances, the Alt Text must contain the same text presented in the image.

 A common example of where an image of text could be used is a company logo.
 If the company logo includes both the company name and a tag line, that tag line should also be included in the Alt Text.

-Example Alt Text - "Grand Valley State University Institutional Marketing"
+Example Alt Text - "Grand Valley State University University Marketing"